henryjameslau/henryjameslau.github.io/_drafts/2017-10-06-how-to-use-the-ONS-chart-templates - Copy.md

 ### Commission

-Once your idea is firm, it is written up as a proforma and send to an Editorial Commission Group (ECG) made up of deputy directors for each business area.
+Once your idea is firm, it is written up as a proforma and send to an internal group Editorial and Comms Group (ECG) made up of deputy directors for each business area.
 The proforma contains the outline of what you want to say, how you're going to say it, the risks, external factors, other angles.
 They look over the idea to ensure it's aimed at the right level with the right focus and any concerns are addressed.

 ### Development